bowdoin-algorithms-f22/bowdoin-algorithms-f22.github.io/lectures.md

 We add more ddynamic programming examples, and we introduce the greedy technique via the _activity selection_ problem.

 __Objectives:__
-* Understand the knapsack problem
+* Understand the DP solution for the knapsack problem
 * Understand  how  the greedy technique works in general and contrast it with DP
-* Understand the greedy solution for the example discussed in the lecture notes (activity selection), including the correctness proof
+* Understand the greedy solution for the example discussed in the lecture notes (activity selection), including the correctness justification
-* Move towards  applying the greedy technique to new problems
+* Apply the greedy technique to new problems

 __Resources:__
 * __Lecture notes:__ [LN-knapsack.pdf](docs/week8-LN-knapsack.pdf), [knapsack.pdf](docs/summary-knapsack.pdf), [LN-greedy.pdf](docs/week9-LN-greedy.pdf)